dart-lang/language/working/0323-null-aware-elements/feature-specification.md

 ## Syntax

-We redefine two rules in the grammar, `expressionElement` and `mapElement` in terms of a new `nullAwareExpression` rule:
+We add two new rules in the grammar and add two new clauses to `element`:

 ```
-expressionElement ::= nullAwareExpression
+element ::=

-mapElement ::= nullAwareExpression ':' nullAwareExpression
+  | nullAwareExpressionElement
+  | nullAwareMapElement
+  | // Existing productions...

-nullAwareExpression ::= '?'? expression
+nullAwareExpressionElement ::= '?' expression

+nullAwareMapElement ::=
+  | '?' expression ':' '?'? expression // Null-aware key or both.
+  |     expression ':' '?' expression  // Null-aware value.
 ```

-*Note that the inner production of `nullAwareExpression` is `expression` and not `element`.
+*Note that the productions after `?` in these new rules are `expression` and not `element`.
 As with spread elements, null-aware elements can't nest and contain other elements.
-These immediately exit the element grammar and bottom out in an expression.
+These new elements immediately exit the element grammar and bottom out in an expression.
 There's no `????foo` or `?if (c) nullableThing else otherNullableThing`.*

 *The `?` character is already overloaded in Dart for nullable types, conditional